Carmarthen: 18th century to present

 Carmarthen jail, authorised by the Carmarthen Improvement Act 1792 (32 Geo.
 3. c.
 104) and designed by John Nash, was in use from about the year 1789 until its demolition in 1922.
 The site is now taken by County Hall, designed by Sir Percy Thomas.
 The jail's "Felons' Register" of 1843–1871 contains some of the earliest photographs of criminals in Britain.

-In 1843, the workhouse in Carmarthen was attacked by the Rebecca Rioters.
+In 1843, the Carmarthen Workhouse was attacked by the Rebecca Rioters.

-The revival of the Eisteddfod as an institution took place in Carmarthen in 1819.
+The revival of the Eisteddfod as an institution took place in Carmarthen in 1819, hosted at the Ivy Bush Royal Hotel.
 The town hosted the National Eisteddfod in 1867, 1911 and 1974, although at least in 1974, the Maes was at Abergwili.

 Carmarthen Grammar School was founded in 1587 on a site now occupied by the old hospital in Priory Street.
 The school moved in the 1840s to Priory Row, before relocating to Richmond Terrace.
 At the turn of the 20th century, a local travelling circus buried one of its elephants that fell sick and died.
 The grave is under what was the rugby pitch.

 The population in 1841 was 9,526.

-World War II prisoner-of-war camps were placed in Johnstown (where the Davies Estate now stands) and at Glangwili — the huts being used as part of the hospital since its inception.
+World War II prisoner-of-war camps were placed in Johnstown (where the Davies Estate now stands) and at Glangwili — the huts being used as part of the Glangwili General Hospital since its inception.
 To the west of the town was the "Carmarthen Stop Line", one of a network of defensive lines created in 1940–1941 in case of invasion, with a series of ditches and pill boxes running north and south.
 Most have since been removed or filled in, but two remain.

 The Carmarthen community is bordered by those of Bronwydd, Abergwili, Llangunnor, Llandyfaelog, Llangain, Llangynog and Newchurch and Merthyr, all in Carmarthenshire.